Skip to content

 Research Interests

-My counseling work experience has been in several settings including outpatient community agencies, mobile crisis teams, college counseling center and private practice settings.
-I have experience with adolescents and adults, providing individual therapy, facilitating groups, and providing educational presentations related to mental health.
+My counseling experience spans a variety of settings, including outpatient community mental health agencies, mobile crisis teams, college counseling centers, and private practice.
+I have worked with both adolescents and adults, providing individual therapy, facilitating therapeutic groups, and delivering educational presentations on a range of mental health topics.

 Open Field